lezhnev74/lessthan12ms.com/texts/20170502-clean-links/links.md

 date:May 2, 2017 19:02
 slug: clean-architecture-links
 # Clean architecture links
-In this post I will maintain the list of blog posts. projects and related things which cover the whole Clean Architecture subject (aka onion architecture, hexagonal architecture or "ports and adapters".
-This list is language/framework agnostic.
+In this post I will maintain a list of blog posts, projects and related material which cover the whole Clean Architecture subject (aka onion architecture, hexagonal architecture or "ports and adapters".
+This list is language/framework agnostic).
+Also this post covers ideas of modularity, and in general well designed software.

-**update 2018**: As of recently, I consider Event Sourcing as a way towards clean architecture, thats why I am including extra links about it.

 ## Implemented projects
 * [Clean Architecture Example (Java): Example of what clean architecture would look like (in Java)](https://github.com/mattia-battiston/clean-architecture-example) + [slides](https://www.slideshare.net/mattiabattiston/real-life-clean-architecture-61242830)